ngamalecyber/ngamalecyber/README.md

 - 👋 Hi, I’m @ngamalecyber
 - 👀 I’m interested in cyber security issues
 - 🌱 I’m currently learning cyber security
-- 💞️ I’m looking to collaborate on ...
+  I’m looking to collaborate on such issue of cyber security

 <!---